 All candidates must attain certification within eight years of graduation from residency.
 A candidate will not be eligible to apply for the Qualifying Examination if more than eight years have elapsed since the completion of residency training.
 Years spent in an ABOG or ACGME OB-GYN subspecialty (fellowship) training program or second residency will not count toward the 8-year limit.
-However, when there is an interval of one or more years between the completion of residency training and the start of additional ACGME approved training, that year(s) will count toward the 8-year limit.
-If a candidate is unable to take the 2020 Qualifying Examination due to reasons associated COVID-19, their eligibility will be extended by one year.
+However, when there is an interval of one or more years between the completion of residency training and the start of additional ACGME-accredited training, that year(s) will count toward the 8-year limit.

 Physicians who fail to become certified within eight years will be required to complete a minimum of six months of supervised practice at a hospital affiliated with an ACGME-accredited training program to regain eligibility to apply for the Qualifying Examination.
-For additional information on regaining eligibility, please see the Policy on Regaining Eligibility for Initial Certification in the Policies Section in the "About ABOG" tab at www.abog.org.
+For additional information on regaining eligibility, please see the policy here.
 Once the supervised practice is completed, the physician will have four years to become certified.

-Fellowship training in any program other than an ABOG or ACGME-accredited Gynecologic Oncology, Maternal-Fetal Medicine, Reproductive Endocrinology and Infertility or Female Pelvic Medicine and Reconstructive Surgery or government fellowship program will not extend the 8-year limit.
+Fellowship training in any program other than an ABOG- or ACGME-accredited Gynecologic Oncology, Maternal-Fetal Medicine, Reproductive Endocrinology and Infertility, Female Pelvic Medicine and Reconstructive Surgery, Complex Family Planning, or government fellowship program will not extend the 8-year limit.